 Become a Member

 The 3 subtypes (different criteria) Associated national centers, Collaborative national centers and Coordination hubs.
 Blocking period of 6 months between establishment of ERNs and first enrolment of affiliated partners.
-Integration of identified affiliated partners planned for end of 2017/beginning of 2018Become a member
+Integration of identified affiliated partners planned for autumn 2019

 We welcome you to contact us for more information.
 If you have any further questions or queries please do not hesitate to get in touch.Contact